tanepiper/node-bitly/README.md

 Version 5 is end-of-life and will only recieve minor updates in the future and is considered stable.
 This will only ever support the **Bitly v3** API

-Version 6 is the current in-development version, re-written in Typescript.
+Version 6 was re-written in Typescript.
 This version only supports the **Bitly v3** API, which means it reaches EOL when Bitly deprecates V3 on March 1st, 2020.

 Version 7 is another rewrite, to support the transition to the V4 of the Bitly API.